yokurang/ocaml-chat/README.md

 ### Implementing the Message Sending Logic

-In building this one to one chat application, I found the most difficult challenge to be implementing the logic to correctly handle between reading from stdin and reading from the socket.
-Essentially, I need a mechanism to watch both stdin and the socket reader at the same time and react to either appropriately.
+In building this one on one chat application, I found the most difficult challenge to be implementing the logic to correctly handle between reading from stdin and reading from the socket and responding accordingly.
 I solved this problem using `Deferred.choose` and `Pipe.read_choice_single_consumer_exn socket_reader_pipe` from the Pipe interface provided by the Async library.
-This particular design choice is to ensure that, in a one on one chat application where a specific client or server instance is handling messages from one counterpart, i.e one is a producer and the other is a consumer of messages, at a time, we can choose to only read from stdin or only read from the socket so that messages are processed in the correct order and by the correct recipient, and that messages are not lost in the other pipe.
-Furthermore, this design choice also made it easier for me to handle the case when the `Eof` condition has been hit, i.e. when the socket is disconnected, and print the appropriate message to the user.
+These functions provide a mechanism to choose to only read from stdin or only read from the socket so that messages are processed in the correct order and by the correct recipient, and that messages are not lost in the other pipe.
+Furthermore, there is also built-in support for handling exceptions, which is useful for handling the `Eof` condition when the socket is disconnected.
 This is implemented in `handle_connection` of `InputOutputHandlers.ml`.

-### Continued Waiting for Messages to be Sent from Either Party
+### Continued Waiting for Messages from Either Party

 Another challenge I spent a lot of time on is figuring out a way to ensure that, once the server and client are connected and either party sends a message, we continue waiting for more messages to be sent from either party until one disconnects using `control-c`.
 I solved this problem by having my `handle_socket_payload` in `InputOutputHandlers.ml` return a `bool Deferred.t` that indicates whether the socket is still connected.
 If the socket is still connected, we continue to wait for more messages to be sent from either party.
 If the socket is disconnected, we stop waiting for more messages to be sent from either party and exit the program.
 This logic is implemented in this code snippet from `handle_connection` of `InputOutputHandlers.ml`.